 SELLING v MARKETING

 Why do so many business owners freeze as soon as you tell them they have to be able to sell?
-Back in May 2020, I penned a blog on Marketing Today.
+Two weeks ago, I penned a blog on Marketing Today.
 In this blog, I want to pick up from where I left off and focus this time on selling.
 For those who “hate selling”, it’s a question of changing your perception on what selling really means and what you have to do to “sell”.

 The Cambridge dictionary defines SELLING as the activity of making products and services available so that people buy them.
-It’s about converting the product into cash. but marketing is the process of meeting and satisfying the customer needs.
-On the other hand, MARKETING is a job that involves encouraging people to buy a product or service.
+It’s about converting the product into cash.
+On the other hand, marketing is the process of meeting and satisfying the customer needs.
+Marketing is a job that involves encouraging people to buy a product or service.
 Therefore, marketing consists of all those activities that are associated with product planning, pricing, promoting and distributing the product or service.
 In short, selling focuses on the seller needs whereas marketing concentrates on the needs of the buyer.

 DON’T SELL, WE TELL